 Cumulative species list

 Much of our bird list was compiled by the late Bill Holland whose daily visits to the garden made him an institution and a wonderful source of information for beginning birders.
 We are very grateful to him for his work.

 Some species on this list have been observed only once, some not more than a few times.
 A few of the species noted as breeding have done so only sporadically.
-As of May 2013, we’ve recorded 151 species but we continue to update the list.
-Please report your own sightings to us at firstname.lastname@example.org.
+As of July 2019, we’ve recorded 152 species but we continue to update the list.
+Please report your sightings to us at firstname.lastname@example.org or on eBird.

 Breeding evidence is noted with an asterisk alone (*); species that we think are nesting are followed by an asterisk and a question mark (*?).